magiclabs/magic-js/README.md

 await magic.auth.loginWithMagicLink({ email: 'your.email@example.com' });
 ```

-That's pretty much all it takes. _Seriously._
+That's all it takes to get started. _Seriously._